5 Minutes with an Event Executive

 4. What has been the most exciting project that you’ve worked on?

-I think we are just about to start an exciting project, in 2018 we are hosting two events in Amsterdam at the beginning of the year and maybe one in New York at the end of the year so for me this is really exciting!
+I think we are just about to start an exciting project, next year we are hosting two events in Amsterdam at the beginning of the year and maybe one in New York at the end of the year so for me, this is really exciting!

 5. What is the best advice you’d give to graduates seeking a job in the Conferences and Events industry?